marioroy/mce-sandbox/README.md

 ## Sandboxing with Perl + MCE + Inline::C

-A journey with Perl, MCE, and Inline::C to count, sum, and generate prime numbers.
+A journey with Perl, MCE, Inline::C (and more) to count, sum, and generate prime numbers.

 The sandbox has the minimum required to run the practical sieve demonstration.
 Perl MCE and Inline::C modules are pre-installed under the lib directory.